worktheclock/replit.github.io/Teams/TeachYourKid.md

 parent.forward(50)
 ```

-The first block of code lifts the pen and moves it to the x,y coordinates (100, 200) then puts the pen down again.
+The first block of code lifts the pen and moves it to the (x,y) coordinates (100,200) then puts the pen down again.
 (By default, the pens will draw as they move so this moves to a new starting location without making a line.)

 The second block changes the parent turtle to draw with red ink.

 The last block of code changes direction (90 degrees to the right) and draws a line (down, as that's the way the turtle is now facing) that is 300 pixels long.
 Then it lifts the pen and moves another 50 pixels to create a gap, and finally lowers the pen to complete the line.

-You can explain to your child how this code works line by line so that they can try it with their turtle next so that they can try it with their turtle next
+You can explain to your child how this code works line by line so that they can try it with their turtle next.

-Now your child can take the driver's seat and you can help them as much or little as needed to write code similar to the following (directly below your existing code).
+Now your child can take the driver's seat and you can help them as much or as little as needed to write code similar to the following (directly below your existing code).

 ```python
 kid.right(90)